-In the County of Napa, the deputy coroner responsibilities are carried out by Sheriff's deputies as part of their other duties.
-A deputy coroner is called to the site of death before a body can be moved, so that the surroundings and circumstances can be investigated.
-The deputy coroner will also take custody and safeguard any personal property located at the scene, and if necessary notify the next of kin of the death.
+In the County of Napa, the Deputy Coroner responsibilities are carried out by Sheriff's Deputies as part of their other duties.
+A Deputy Coroner is called to the site of death before a body can be moved, so that the surroundings and circumstances can be investigated.
+The Deputy Coroner will also take custody and safeguard any personal property located at the scene, and if necessary notify the next of kin of the death.

-The Napa County Sheriff's Department is contracted by the State of California to provide court room security for the Napa Superior Court.
+The Napa County Sheriff's Office is contracted by the State of California to provide court room security for the Napa Superior Court.
 Their are currently 8 deputies,1 Sergeant, and 8 extra-help Deputies assigned to court services.